flaviavenerabile/frequency-attestation-corpus-information/index.md

 This document describes the _module for frequency, attestation and corpus information_ of the Lexicon Model for Ontologies (_lemon_) as a result of the work of the Ontology Lexica community group (OntoLex).
 The module is targeted at complementing dictionaries and other linguistic resources containing lexicographic data with a vocabulary to express

-*   corpus-derived statistics (frequency and cooccurrence information, collocations),
+*   corpus-derived statistics (frequency and cooccurrence information, collocations, other measurements),
 *   pointers from lexical resources to corpora and other collections of text (attestations),
 *   the annotation of corpora and other language resources with lexical information (lemmatization against a dictionary), and
 *   distributional semantics (collocation vectors, word embeddings, sense embeddings, concept embeddings).

-The module tackles use cases in corpus-based lexicography, corpus linguistics and natural language processing, and operates in combination with the _lemon_ core module, referred to as _OntoLex_, as well as with other _lemon_ modules.
+The module addresses use cases in corpus-based lexicography, corpus linguistics and natural language processing, and operates in combination with the _lemon_ core module, referred to as _OntoLex_, as well as with other _lemon_ modules.

 </section>